itrustmachines/bns-java-client/itm-bns-sample/doc/quick_start_en.md

 Development for BNS JAVA Client SDK require the following prerequisite:

-- An BNS JAVA Client SDK
+- An BNS Java Client SDK
-- A machine running with Linux / MacOS / Windows 10
+- A machine running with Linux / MacOS / Windows 10 / Windows 11

 Depending on your operating system, our SDK supports several development environments: